 37. CFSA is prohibited from sending or causing to be sent a child for placement in foster care in a manner that violates the requirements of the Interstate Placement Compact or applicable laws governing the placement of children in the state the child is being placed in.
 D.C.
 Code § 4-1422 (art.
+III); Fl.
+Stat Ann. § 409.401 (art.
 III).
-Any such violation constitutes both a violation of D.C. law and the laws of the state the child is placed in.
+Any such violation constitutes both a violation of D.C. law and the laws of the state where the child is placed.
 D.C.
 Code § 4-1422 (art.
 IV).